Zettt/km-macros/README.md

 My favorite Keyboard Maestro macros.
+I anticipate having some descriptive text here for the macros.
+Until then, please have a look at the commit messages!